Matthew Benham: Banking and finance

 In the 1990s, Benham worked for twelve years in the financial sector in the City of London, with stints as a hedge fund manager, a derivatives trader for Deutsche Bank, and as a vice president at the Bank of America.

 Gambling

 He entered the gambling industry in 2001, when Tony Bloom, who later became the owner of Brighton & Hove Albion, hired him to work at Premier Bet.
 Benham made a significant sum of money in the Asian betting market, using a statistical model developed by Stuart Coles and Mark Dixon at Lancaster University, which was able to predict the probabilities of football scores more accurately than the bookies.
 After falling out with Bloom, he founded Smartodds in 2004, and hired Coles.
-Based in Kentish Town in London, Smartodds focuses on statistical research and sports modeling, which it sells to professional gamblers.
+Based in Kentish Town in London, Smartodds focuses on statistical research and sports modelling, which it sells to professional gamblers.
 In 2011, he was part of a group of investors called Triplebet Limited, who became owners of sports betting exchange Matchbook.